24hr video installation with sound. 5m x 3m.

 The work considers place, the passing of time, personal history, and the experience of loss through death.
 It engages duration and exclusion as means to investigate the liminality of this shifting space.
 The video stream captures the changing of light that occurs in the room through the course of the three days whilst the body cooled and quieted, connecting the viewer to the space through the experience of real time.
 The sound component documents the continuing and unaltered sounds of the surrounding lands.
 Thus the work is the artist’s attempt to inhabit a space and time, forever made impossible.

 “The grieving process was bound up with feelings of exclusion.
 I was excluded from being present at the time of death, excluded from any opportunity to say goodbye prior to death, excluded both geographically from the site by a distance of a thousand kilometres, and temporally by the fifteen years that had elapsed since I had been a resident in my father’s house.
 The site of his death was formerly my childhood room, the bed was my childhood bed.”

-Remnant marks the D.A.Calf’s first foray into the gallery space, having moved from a background in sound manipulation and performance, through immersive installation and experiential theatre.
-It is the first in a series of semi-related works approaching death and trauma from an archival and durational perspective.
+Remnant I marks the first in a series of semi-related works approaching death and trauma from an archival and durational perspective.
 This exclusion is reflected in the dislocation between the site of death, the external streamed space, and the gallery site.
 The work is a live-streamed projection of the footage as it is being projected twenty-four hours a day in real-time in an anonymous, isolated space.
 While the gallery may only be open limited hours, the work continues on in this other space regardless, for the duration of the month.

-On the anniversary of the three days the body was in situ the artist was present in the gallery during the work’s premier and seated in front of the work for six hours a day in a further attempt to inhabit this impossible space and time (August 17th - 19th 2017, 12-6pm).
+On the anniversary of the three days the body was in situ the artist was present in the gallery during the work’s premier and seated in front of the work for six hours a day in a further attempt to inhabit this impossible space and time.